JonathanWilbur/mueller-report/volume1.md

 Kushner's capacity as CEO of Kushner companies for the purpose of discussing business, rather than as part of a diplomatic effort.
-In particular, VEB characterized Gorkov's meeting with Kushner as part of a series of "roadshow meetings" with "representatives of major US banks and business circles," which included "negotiations " and discussion of the "most promising business lines and sectors."
+In particular, VEB characterized Gorkov's meeting with Kushner as part of a series of "roadshow meetings" with "representatives of major US banks and business circles," which included "negotiations" and discussion of the "most promising business lines and sectors."
 1160

 Foresman, the investment bank executive mentioned in Volume l, sections IV.A.
 I and